peberanek/ai-sandbox/README.md

 Other solutions, such as Microsoft Copilot or Google Gemini—included for free within broader product packages—typically lack advanced features tailored for teaching or research.

 Users are also concerned about how chatbot providers process and store their data.
 This is especially true for free services, which often use submitted inputs for further model training.
-As a result, both institutions and individuals seek more transparent and secure solutions — ideally ones that allow sensitive data to stay under their own control or within on‑premise deployments of open weights models.
+As a result, both institutions and individuals seek more transparent and secure solutions — ideally ones that allow sensitive data to stay under their own control within on‑premise deployments of open weights models.

 Finally, there is growing interest in using AI models through APIs.
-However, managing accounts and settings across multiple providers can be complicated and time‑consuming.
+But managing accounts and settings across multiple providers can be complicated and time‑consuming.

 **AI Sandbox** explores and uses existing open‑source projects to address these needs.
 It builds on similar university initiatives abroad ([Harvard AI Sandbox](https://www.huit.harvard.edu/ai-sandbox), [Stanford AI Playground](https://uit.stanford.edu/aiplayground)) and in the Czech Republic ([CERIT-SC Chat AI](https://docs.cerit.io/en/docs/web-apps/chat-ai)).

 ## Try it

 1. If you are a member of a Czech academic institution, complete the [MetaCentrum registration](https://metavo.metacentrum.cz/cs/application/index.html).
-Once your registration is approved, you can [log in to **Chat AI**](https://chat.ai.e-infra.cz/) mentioned above.
-Models can also be accessed via API — see the [documentation for details](https://docs.cerit.io/en/docs/web-apps/chat-ai).
+Once your registration is approved, you can [log in to **Chat AI**](https://docs.cerit.io/en/docs/web-apps/chat-ai) mentioned above.
+It uses the same chatbot interface and models can also be accessed via API.

 2. If you want to run it on your own hardware, see the [`demos/docker-compose`](./demos/docker-compose) directory for setup instructions.

 3. If you are considering deploying an instance for your organization, you can contact [e‑INFRA CZ](https://docs.e-infra.cz/) to [request a dedicated clone](https://blog.e-infra.cz/blog/chat-ai/#dedicated-webui-clones).
+(For academic institutions only)

 ## Overview